JeffGiroux/nginxaas-for-azure/README.md

-# F5 NGINX for Azure Deployment with Demo Application in Multiple Regions
+# F5 NGINXaaS for Azure Deployment with Demo Application in Multiple Regions

 ## To Do